Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Acknowledgements

 \section{Acknowledgements}

-S.P. acknowledges the financial support of the Undergraduate Research Opportunities Program.
+We acknowledge useful discussions with Dima Kazakov and Yannick Salamin.
+S.P. acknowledges the financial support of the Hertz Fellowship Program, NSF Graduate Research Fellowship Program, and previous support of the Undergraduate Research Opportunities Program.
 J.S. is supported in part by a Mathworks Fellowship, and acknowledges previous support from a National Defense Science and Engineering Graduate (NDSEG) Fellowship (F-1730184536).
 N.R. acknowledges the support of a Junior Fellowship from the Harvard Society of Fellows, as well as earlier support from a Computational Science Graduate Fellowship of the Department of Energy (DE-FG02-97ER25308), and a Dean's Fellowship from the MIT School of Science.
-This material is based upon work supported in part by the Air Force Office of Scientific Research under the award number FA9550-20-1-0115; the work is also supported in part by the U. S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT, under Collaborative Agreement Number W911NF-18-2-0048.
+This material is based upon work supported in part by the Air Force Office of Scientific Research under the award number FA9550-20-1-0115; the work is also supported in part by the U. S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT, under Collaborative Agreement Number W911NF-23-2-0121.
 We also acknowledge support of Parviz Tayebati.